 Adopting new strategies can be exciting, but always remember to choose the ones you are comfortable.
 You know what your body needs and where you are missing out so begin the New Year with choices that make you stay healthy.

 - Whole Grains and Fiber - (http://www.heart.org/HEARTORG/HealthyLiving/HealthyEating/HealthyDietGoals/Whole-Grains-and-Fiber_UCM_303249_Article.jsp#)

-- 8 Tips for healthy Eating - (https:www.nutrition.org.uk/attachments/article/816/8%20Healthy%20eating%20tips%20resource.pdf)
+- 8 Tips for healthy Eating - (https://www.nutrition.org.uk/attachments/article/816/8%20Healthy%20eating%20tips%20resource.pdf)

-- Eating foods away from home - (https:www.mountsinai.org/static_files/MSMC/Files/About%20Us/Newsroom/DGTipsheet41EatingFoodsAwayFromHome_0.pdf)
+- Eating foods away from home - (https://www.mountsinai.org/static_files/MSMC/Files/About%20Us/Newsroom/DGTipsheet41EatingFoodsAwayFromHome_0.pdf)